 A Chinese stir fry recipe is usually flavored with soy sauce.
 And almost all soy sauce will contain gluten.

-Be sure to use Tamari or a gluten free soy sauce - it will say its gluten free on the label.
+Be sure to use a gluten free Tamari or a gluten free soy alternative - it should say its gluten free on the label.

 Serve your healthy stir fry recipe with the usual steamed white rice.

 Or you could try soaked and steamed brown rice for a change.

 You could also have your healthy stir fry recipes with fermented quinoa.